 by Kendra Patten 1 Lives Impacted China

-We adopted our 4th child from China in December of 2015.
-We had no idea he was so sick at that time.
+When we adopted our son from China in December 2015 we had no idea he was so sick at that time.
 We were handed a very sick baby when we arrived to China.
 We were told to leave him behind and not proceed because of his condition.
 We chose to stay and fight for him.
 He spent 6 days in a China ICU getting well enough to leave China and come home with us to Tennessee.
 We have been fighting for him ever since.
 He remains a fighter despite the challenges he faces.
 He changed us forever!

-We've started a fundraiser on Pure Charity to raise the funding that we need to complete our adoption of Isaac.
-We have a donation goal of 13,000 that will go towards the cost of Isaac’s adoption.
-The total cost for his adoption will be 30,000 plus.
-We are looking to raise half of this.
+We've started a fundraiser on Pure Charity to raise the funding that we need to complete our adoption.

 Would you kindly consider making a donation?
 Also, we would appreciate your willingness to share this with others who may want to participate.

-Thank you so much for being a part of our lives and stepping out in faith with us to bring little Isaac Hefu home.
+Thank you so much for being a part of our lives and stepping out in faith with us to help bring our daughter home.

 I will not leave you as orphans; I will come to you.

 "We love you before we knew you, even when there was just hope for you we loved you."